 with the shear response $\mathbf R_{\vec\gamma}$.
-Since the mean unsheared ellipticity vanishes ($\langle\vec e|_{\gamma=0}\rangle=0$) we obtain an estimator for the average shear
+Since the mean unsheared ellipticity vanishes ($\langle\vec e|_{\gamma=0}\rangle=0$) we obtain an estimator for the average shear,

 The shear response is computed from artificially sheared shape catalogs.
-In practice, we use a smooth shear response estimator $R_\gamma$ \citep[][Section~4.3]{gatti21}.
+In practice, we use a smooth shear response estimator $R_\gamma$ (see Sec.~4.3 in Ref.~\citep{gatti21}).
 Additionally, a selection response $R_\mathrm{sel}$ accounts for the fact that lensing sources are selected based on their (intrinsically) sheared observations.
 We determine a single value of $R_\mathrm{sel}$ for the entire sample of cluster lensing sources:

-where $e_1, ~e_2$ are the ellipticities along the cartesian coordinate axes, and where the superscripts $S+$ and $S-$ indicate that artificial shear of $+0.01$ and $-0.01$ is applied (and thus $\Delta\gamma=0.02$).
+where $e_1, ~e_2$ are the ellipticities along the Cartesian coordinate axes, and where the superscripts $S+$ and $S-$ indicate that artificial shear of $+0.01$ and $-0.01$ is applied (and thus $\Delta\gamma=0.02$).

-Notionally, a simple estimator for the tangential shear can be defined by averaging over all sources $i$ in all source bins $b$ as follows
+Notionally, a simple estimator for the tangential shear can be defined by averaging over all sources $i$ in all source bins $b$ as follows:

 with source weights $w^\mathrm{s}_i$ (corresponding to the inverse variance in the measured ellipticity, accounting both for the intrinsic variance of shapes and for measurement uncertainties) and shear and selection response $R_\gamma$ and $R_\mathrm{sel}$.